News

 • Fabrics: Brocade, crepe, double knits, faille, knitted jerseys, lace, satin, taffeta, tricot.

-Home Furnishings: Draperies, upholstery.
+Home Furnishings: Draperies and upholstery.

 • Other: Cigarette filters, fiberfill for pillows, quilted products